rice-solar-physics/IonPopSolver/README.md

     $ ./b2 link=static install
 ```

+A more general summary of these instructions can be found [here](http://www.boost.org/doc/libs/1_55_0/more/getting_started/unix-variants.html).

 ##Downloading and Compiling
 Change into the directory where you want to build the model (e.g. `$HOME`) and download IonPopSolver through the `git` command line utility by running
 ```Shell